 Well, have you ever been served a salad you simply can’t stop eating — in the same way?!
 This happens to me with both sweet and savory foods — and trust me, it’s better if it’s this salad than the pretzels! 😉

-How to Make Cold Asparagus Salad
+How to a Use Asparagus in a Salad

 Asparagus Parmesan Salad with Pickled Shallots is great as a first course, but also substantial enough to serve as an entrée salad.